csolink/csolink-model/docs/index.md

  * [increases updates rate of](increases_updates_rate_of.md) - holds between a operational entity and a workload entity where the action or effect of the operational entity increases the rate of update of the workload entity within a system of interest
  * [increases uptake of](increases_uptake_of.md) - holds between two operational entities where the action or effect of one increases the rate of uptake of the other into of a serviceunit, computehost, or application
  * [interacts with](interacts_with.md) - holds between any two entities that directly or indirectly interact with each other
+    * [componentservice interacts with](componentservice_interacts_with.md) - holds between two componentservices whose observable effects are dependent on each other in some way - such that their combined observable effects are the result of some interaction between the activity of their servicetypes.
+Example is service-unit death when two componentservices simultaneously fail, or platform startup facilitating tenant services.
     * [cyber interaction with](cyber_interaction_with.md) - holds between two entities that make cyber contact as part of some interaction
        * [operationally interacts with](operationally_interacts_with.md)
           * [decreases operational interaction](decreases_operational_interaction.md) - indicates that the source decreases the operationally interaction between the target and some other operational entity
           * [increases operational interaction](increases_operational_interaction.md) - indicates that the source increases the operationally interaction between the target and some other operational entity
     * [directly interacts with](directly_interacts_with.md) - Holds between operational entities that cyberly and directly interact with each other
-    * [service interacts with](service_interacts_with.md) - holds between two componentservices whose observable effects are dependent on each other in some way - such that their combined observable effects are the result of some interaction between the activity of their servicetypes.
-Example is service-unit death when two componentservices simultaneously fail, or platform startup facilitating tenant services.
  * [is active ingredient of](is_active_ingredient_of.md) - holds between a control actor and a administrative operation, in which the former is a part of the latter, and is a computationally active component
  * [is controller of](is_controller_of.md) - holds between two control actors in which the first one is derived from the second one as a product of supervision
  * [is excipient of](is_excipient_of.md) - holds between a control actor and a administrative operation in which the former is a part of the latter, and is a computationally inactive component